kea-projects/system-integration/documentation/choices.md

 as rabbitmq is the broker, this allows the user-service and RabbitMQ to be deployed anywhere.
 Services ultimately only need to know where rabbitmq is, and RabbitMQ knows where all the other services are located.

-This increases the potential cost of hosting the system, but it can also reduce it since the host machines can be optimized towards just hosting the services.

-# CDN
-We have chosen [Sirv](https://sirv.com/) as our CDN.
-This was decided due to its ease of integration, speed of development, previous experience with it, and its generous free plan.

-# Email Service

-The email service is deployed as a serverless function on Azure using Azure functions.
-This is due to the email service not needing to be online at all times.